-LP TANK FILLING AND MONITORING
+LP TANK FILLING AND MONITORING:

-Any LP gas tank associated with the motorhome must never be filled to more 80 percent of its total capacity.
+The LP gas tank associated with the motorhome must never be filled to more than 80 percent of its total capacity.
 Filling should always be done only when the motorhome is leveled.
-If the motorhome is not level, the tank might be overfilled (i.e., more than 80 percent of capacity) and, thus, present an situation.
-When the tank is full (80% of capacity) the SPYDER Control System indicate that the tank is "FULL."
-For reference purposes, there are four horizontal on the single SPYDER gauge columns representing the approximate amount of fuel remaining in tankLP Gas Regulator constant pressure to the gas-operated appliances.
-The regulator has a vent to relieve excess pressure on the inlet side of the regulator, should excess pressure develop in the gas tank and connecting gas line to that regulator inlet.
-The vent would normally release the excess LP gas to the atmosphere until the overpressurization condition is eliminated.
+If the motorhome is not level, the tank might be overfilled (i.e., more than 80 percent of capacity) and, thus, present an unsafe situation.
+If a Truma Water Heater (Figure 5-3) is installed in the motorhome and the LP gas tank is full (80% of capacity), the Spyder Control System will indicate that the tank is "FULL" as shown in Figure 5-2.